Lucaslah/Inkstatus-v2/README.md

-# InkStats v2
+# InkStatus v2
-A new Inkstats in Typescript
+A new InkStatus in Typescript

 > A Basic Nodejs Server Status Information app.